thomazyazima/thomazyazima.github.io/week-1/12-self-introduction.md

 ## Release 0: Read someone else's reflections

 Log on to [Socrates](https://socrates.devbootcamp.com/) and look at your cohort.
 Find the person after you in the cohort list.
 Click on their name.
 On their profile, you should see their GitHub username.
 Go to their repository and read their reflections for each challenge.
 The URL should be https://github.com/[THEIR-USERNAME]/phase-0-unit-1.
 If it gives you a 404 error, try writing the URL directly.
-If you still get an error, send them an email and ask how they are doing!
-What did you learn by reading another person's reflections?
-Think about it and keep it in mind for your introduction email!
+If you still get an error, send them an email and ask how they are doing.

+Once you've read them, or while reading through them, consider what you learned by reading another person's reflections.
+Keep it in mind for your introduction email!

-## Release 0: Intro Email
+## Release 1: Intro Email

 Each cohort has it's own email list visible on the cohort webpage.
 Email that list with the subject "self introduction" or reply to the main thread you received.
 In your email, include your: